wangye0214/LSMD/README.md

 Change detection in optical remote sensing imagery is susceptible to illumination fluctuations, seasonal changes, and variations in surface land-cover materials.
 Relying solely on RGB imagery often produces pseudo-changes and leads to semantic ambiguity in features.
 Incorporating near-infrared (NIR) information provides heterogeneous physical cues that are complementary to visible light, thereby enhancing the discriminability of building materials and tiny structures while improving detection accuracy.
 However, existing multi-modal datasets generally lack high-resolution and accurately registered bi-temporal imagery, and current methods often fail to fully exploit the inherent heterogeneity between these modalities.
 To address these issues, we introduce the Large-scale Small-change Multi-modal Dataset (LSMD), a bi-temporal RGB–NIR building change detection benchmark dataset targeting small changes in realistic scenarios, providing a rigorous testing platform for evaluating multi-modal change detection methods in complex environments.
 Based on LSMD, we further propose the Multi-modal Spectral Complementarity Network (MSCNet) to achieve effective cross-modal feature fusion.
 MSCNet comprises three key components: the Neighborhood Context Enhancement Module (NCEM) to strengthen local spatial details, the Cross-modal Alignment and Interaction Module (CAIM) to enable deep interaction between RGB and NIR features, and the Saliency-aware Multisource Refinement Module (SMRM) to progressively refine fused features.
 Extensive experiments demonstrate that MSCNet effectively leverages multi-modal information and consistently outperforms existing methods under multiple input configurations, validating its efficacy for fine-grained building change detection.
 </details>

-## Introduction

-The code will be available.

-The dataset can be downloaded at [Baidu netdisk](https://pan.baidu.com/s/1t-kjJZVoxxX6zSg5SWu57Q?pwd=jddu)(Password: jddu) or [Google Drive](https://drive.google.com/file/d/1fT5fI-OQGl62Qz2eADtftifs6je1YR82/view?usp=sharing).

-If you have any questions about this work, you can contact me.

-Email: [luwei_ahu@qq.com](mailto:luwei_ahu@qq.com); WeChat: luwei_ahu.

-Your star is the power that keeps us updating github.

 ## Installation
 + Prerequisites for Python: